-If you need Project Mend-A-House services or know someone who does, we have a simple form you can print and complete to help us determine how we can help.
-Click on the picture of the form to your right for a copy in Adobe Acrobat format.
+If you need Project Mend-A-House services or know someone who does, we have an assistance package you can print.
+Then you can complete the form in the package to help us determine how we can help.
+Click on the picture of the form to your right for a copy of the package in Adobe Acrobat format.
 (The Adobe Reader is available for free by clicking on the link at the bottom of the page.)

 Project Mend-A-House offers a wide range of minor home maintenance and repair services.
 Clients can apply directly or be referred by local area agencies and organizations operating in Prince William County, Manassas, or Manassas Park.

 All applications are reviewed to determine which services or repairs are needed.
 In the case of repairs, one of our volunteers visits the resident's home to assess the size and scope of the job.
 While we attempt to accommodate as many requests as possible, some jobs—such as a full roof replacement or installation of a heating and central air-conditioning system—are beyond our resources.